"Know Your History,

 The mission of the Texas Black History Preservation Project is to comprehensively document the

-history of the African American experience in Texas.
-However, a long term goal of the Project is to
+history of the African American experience in Texas through an online encyclopedia.
+A long term

 Who We Are